Kakamotobi/Learned/DSA/08-Singly-Linked-Lists.md

     if (idx === this.length) return !!this.push(val);
     // If idx is 0, unshift new node to the start of the list. if (idx === 0) return !!this.unshift(val);
-    // Else idx is in the middle.
+    // Else idx is somewhere in the middle. else {
-    else {
       const newNode = new Node(val);
       // Get the previous node.